 Psychology is defined as the scientific study of the human mind and its functions, especially those affecting behavior in a given context.
-Most people associate psychology with clinical issues, such as abnormal psychology, but it encompasses many different aspects of our lives from individual
+Most people associate psychology with clinical issues, such as abnormal psychology, but it encompasses many different aspects of our lives from individual development, social interactions, and physiological aspects of human behavior.
+This course provides an overview of the major fields in psychology with an emphasis on empirical evidence on the science of human thought and behavior.

-Course Code in Arabic: PSYC 1504 Prerequisites: None Credits: 3
+Course Code in Arabic: PSYC 1504